-(C) After conducting administrative proceedings, the Board may add technologies or technology categories to the definition of "renewable energy," provided that technologies using the following fuels shall not be considered renewable energy supplies: coal, oil, propane, and natural gas.
+(C) Technologies using the following fuels shall not be considered renewable energy supplies: coal, oil, propane, and natural gas.

 (D) Biomass is considered renewable.

 REPAIR.
 The reconstruction or renewal of any part of an existing building for the purpose of its maintenance or to correct damage.